danielbojczuk/DiffProject/README.md

 # DiffProject
-DiffProject is a REST API to check differences between two sets of Binary Data.
+DiffProject is a REST API to check the differences between two sets of Binary Data.

 ### Usage
-With an UUID as a unique key, three endpoints should be called.
-The first two endpoints sets the *right* and *left* data to be compared and can be called at any order.
-As soon as both data are set or updated, DiffProject will compare them and save the result that could be retrieved in the third endpoint.
+With a UUID as a unique key, three endpoints should be called.
+The first two endpoints set the *right* and *left* data to be compared and can be called at any order.
+As soon as both data sets are defined or updated, DiffProject will compare them and save the result that could be retrieved in the third endpoint.

 **The data to be compared should be provided as a Base64 Encoded String.**